Academic Internship Program

 Academic Credit

-If you attend a school that is not affiliated with TWC, you will receive credit through TWC's partner institution, Elon University.
-To learn more about TWC works for students at unaffiliated schools, review this one-pager
+If you attend a school that is not affiliated with TWC, you will be provided with a form that needs to be completed in order to receive credit through TWC's school of record, Elon University.
+To learn more about how TWC works for students at unaffiliated schools, review this one-pager

 Eligibility